 Tips to find your style

-Ultimately, how you handle your speaking notes depends on personal preference.
+Ultimately, how you handle your speaking notes will depend on personal preference.
 Here are some ideas that may help you find your style:

 - Only speak from a tablet when you know what the lighting will be like in the location at the time of day you are speaking.
 I’ve run into troubles with too much glare in the room to see the screen.
 It’s distracting to the audience if you’re constantly tipping and tilting the tablet to see your notes.